All Products

 Sample log

-How do I select an index type?
+How to select an index type

 Simple Log Service supports full-text indexes and field indexes.
-You can select an index type based on the following scenarios.
-For more information, see Create indexes.
+Choose based on your use case.
+Create an index.

 Note